melvio/devops-lab5/README.md

 * `playbook_kubernetes.yml` - playbook for assignment 6.1
 * `playbook_performance.yml` - playbook for assignment 6.2
 * `metrics_server.yml` - Kubernetes resource file for assignment 6.2
+   + note that I use a URL in the playbook.
+This file is just here for sake of reference.
 * `aws_kubernetes_hosts.ini` - inventory file for assignment 6.1 and 6.2
-   + note that you must update the EC2 instances in this file when restarting your instances.
+   + note that you must update the URLs in this file when using different instances or when restarting your instances.
+* `cmd_output/` - Screenshots are nice but text is better.
+So you can find the result of running commands over here.

 Other files and directories:
 * `screenshots/` - directory with screenshots for assignment 6